Nengyi-Jonathan-Jiang/cerium/README.md

 Focused on instruction set design, bytecode execution, memory management, and low-level systems behavior in an interpreted VM.

+This builds on older work done in [a previous project](https://github.com/Nengyi-Jonathan-Jiang/Parser-Lexer-Generators) which featured a more rudimentary form of this idea.

 ## Features

 - Register-based execution model